Hugo Loetscher: Life

-Loetscher was born and raised in Zürich.
-He studied philosophy, sociology, and literature at the University of Zürich and the Sorbonne.
-At Zürich in 1956 he obtained a doctorate with a work called Die politische Philosophie in Frankreich nach 1945 ("Political Philosophy in France after 1945").
+Loetscher was born and raised in Zurich.
+He studied philosophy, sociology, and literature at the University of Zurich and the Sorbonne.
+At Zurich in 1956 he obtained a doctorate with a work called Die politische Philosophie in Frankreich nach 1945 ("Political Philosophy in France after 1945").

 Afterwards, he was literature reviewer for the newspaper Neue Zürcher Zeitung and the magazine Weltwoche.
-From 1958 to 1962 he was a member of the editorial department of the monthly cultural magazine Du and founded the literary supplement Das Wort.
+From 1958 to 1962, he was a member of the editorial department of the monthly cultural magazine Du and founded the literary supplement Das Wort.
 From 1964 until 1969 he was feuilleton editor and member of the editorial board of the Weltwoche.
 He next became a freelance writer.

 In the 1960s, Loetscher worked as a reporter in Latin America with his primary focuses being Cuba and Brazil.
 Later, he also traveled through Southeast Asia.
 He was writer in residence in 1979/80 at the University of Southern California in Los Angeles where he wrote Herbst in der Grossen Orange.
-In 1981/82 he was the first holder of the Swiss Chair at the City University of New York.
-He was guest lecturer at several universities, e.g. in 1988 at the University of Munich in 1999 at the Universidade do Porto and 2008 at the Shanghai International Studies University and the University of California at Berkeley.
-Loetscher died aged 79 in Zürich.
+In 1981/82, he was the first holder of the Swiss Chair at the City University of New York.
+He was guest lecturer at several universities, e.g., in 1988 at LMU Munich, in 1999 at the University of Porto, and in 2008 at the Shanghai International Studies University and the University of California, Berkeley.
+Loetscher died aged 79 in Zurich.

 Performances

 Hugo Loetscher's works were often based on his traveling experiences; he has been called "the most cosmopolitan Swiss writer".
 His experiences are reflected in reports including Zehn Jahre Fidel Castro (1969) and narrative works such as Wunderwelt a Brazilian Fairy Tale, and Eine brasilianische Begegnung (1979).
 Loetscher's most famous works are Der Immune (1975) and Die Papiere des Immunen (1986), in which he experimented with several literary genres.
 This variety of genres also reflects itself in other works: fables in Die Fliege und die Suppe (1989), short stories in Der Buckel (2002), columns in Der Waschküchenschlüssel und andere Helvetica (1983), poetry in Es war einmal die Welt (2004).
 In 2003, he published Lesen statt klettern, a collection of essays on Swiss literature, in which he questioned the traditional image of Switzerland as an Alpine nation.
 His literary estate is archived in the Swiss Literary Archives in Bern.

 Loetscher also had strong interest in visual arts, particularly painting and photography.
-Besides he made a documentary on politics in Portugal in 1965.
+Besides, he made a documentary on politics in Portugal in 1965.
 He was a close friend of the Swiss painter Varlin (Willy Guggenheim).
 Varlin painted Loetscher and in 1969, Loetscher edited the first book about Varlin's life and work.
 As President of the Foundation of Swiss Photography, Loetscher was co-editor of the first history of Swiss photography Photographie in Der Schweiz Von 1840 Bis Heute (1974).

 Loetscher was a member of the Swiss Writers´ Association (Schweizerischer Schriftstellerverband), serving as its president from 1986 to 1989.
 He was also a corresponding member of the Deutsche Akademie für Sprache und Dichtung in Darmstadt.